osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 .. code:: bash

    # -n sorts by name
-   # -O sam outputs sam format
+   # -O bam outputs bam format
    samtools fixmate -m -O bam my_mapped_sort.sam > my_mapped_fixmate.bam

 .. attention::

    Make sure that you are following the file naming conventions for your suffixes.
-Simple mapped files will be in ``sam`` format and should be denoted by that suffix.
-The *compressed* version will be in ``bam`` format, and be denoted by that suffix.
+Simple mapped files will be in ``.sam`` format and should be denoted by that suffix.
+The *compressed* version will be in ``.bam`` format, and be denoted by that suffix.

 Once we have this fixmate bam-file, delete the ``.sam`` files as they take up a significant amount of space.
 Use ``rm`` to do this, but **be careful because ``rm`` is forever**.